redBorder/redborder-documentation/docs/documentation/manager/dashboards/ch07_dashboards_actions.md

 ### Export Dashboards

-Click **Export Dashboard** to download the current dashboard as a .csv file.
+Click **Export Dashboard** to download the current dashboard as a .tar.gz file.

 To import a dashboard, click **Import Dashboard** in the **Dashboard Menu**.